Black Ops (TV series): Production

 In August 2021 the BBC confirmed that the six-part comedy thriller series would be produced by BBC Studios and Mondo Deluxe for BBC One and BBC iPlayer.
 The creators were announced as Gbemisola Ikumelo, Akemnji Ndifornyen, Joe Tucker, and Lloyd Woolf; the show was commissioned by Tanya Qureshi with Akemnji Ndifornyen as producer and Josh Cole as executive producer.
 The series is directed by Ben Gregor.

 Said to be both a comedy and a thriller, Ikuelmo told Deadline Hollywood that "I love that the lines have become so muddied.
 When it's dark, it's really dark and when it's comedic, it's really funny, and I love mixing the two and bending genres."

 In August 2023, it was commissioned for a second series and its filming started in February 2025.
+In May 2026, the BBC announced that a third series had been commissioned, with filming set to take place across Manchester and the North West.

 Casting

 Hammed Animashaun, Gbemisola Ikumelo and Akemnji Ndifornyen lead the cast of the series.
 The cast of the first series also included Ariyon Bakare, Joanna Scanlan, Robbie Gee, Jo Martin, and Felicity Montagu.
 For the second series, BBC announced Tom Stourton, Nigel Havers, Annette Badland, Ed Speleers and Cathy Tyson as guests.